 I hope these basic tips inspire you to create a scene from scratch.
 You will be surprised how many of your existing materials in your working space can be re-purposed on your set.

-For example, in the scene illustrated at top, I lined up various liquor bottles as my backdrop and used a hot-light with a yellow gel to produce splotches of intense color (some of the color occurs naturally from the contents of the bottles).
+For example, in the scene illustrated at the top, I lined up various liquor bottles as my backdrop and used a hot light with a yellow gel to produce splotches of intense color (some of the colors occur naturally from the contents of the bottles).
 I added fill light by bouncing in a gel-covered flash on the left side to help give the collection of shot glasses in the forefront blue-ish highlights and a pop of color.
 A fill card at the front also bounced in a little light to open things up a bit.